KNOWN IN REAL LIFE AS:

 When she’s not busy overcoming obstacles: Madelyne loves to swim.
 She also enjoys making slime and listening to music, especially Michael Jackson.
 Her newest joy is being an aunt to her niece, Nadia.

-Did you know fact: Madelyne’s Make a Wish trip took her to Florida where she got to swim with dolphins in Discovery Cove.
+Did you know fact: Madelyne’s Wishes Can Happen trip took her to Florida where she got to swim with dolphins in Discovery Cove.
 Additionally, Madelyne’s caregivers at Akron Children’s were so inspired by her courage with cerebral palsy, they formed “Madelyne’s Team” at the Cleveland Triathlon in 2013.
 As part of the team, Madelyne pushed herself out of her wheelchair to cross the finish line on her own 2 feet, with the rest of her team.

 Madelyne’s Story: Madelyne has more than 26 different medical diagnoses yet the first person she worries about is her mom.